ga4gh-metadata/SchemaBlocks/main/doc/callset.md

 ```
 'info' : {
   'cnv_maps' : {
+                  'schema' : {
+                                '$ref' : './common/Info_class'
+                              },
                   'description' : 'The cnv_maps object is a wrapper for genomic interval mapped status information.
 In Progenetix and arrayMap, this is used to indictate - for fixed 1MB genome intervals - the status (dup_map => "DUP" or "", del_map => "DEL" or ""), or the maximum / minimum positive / negative value encountered in the segment, as far as it has been called to contain DUP or DEL.
 With a standard binning of 1MB, the arrays would contain ~3000 values each (depending on genome edition).
 ',
-                  'schema' : {
-                                '$ref' : './common/Info_class'
-                              },
                   'value' : {
                                'dup_map' : {
+                                              'type' : 'array',
                                               'description' : 'gain cnv status for the corresponding genome intervals
 ',
                                               'value' : [